 Penni Pike, Sir Richard Branson’s executive assistant for 32 years, and now Time Etc’s special adviser, comments, ‘While a virtual PA will never be able to make you a cup of tea or greet clients for you, they are invaluable for saving both your time and your sanity in taking on all the mundane but essential jobs.

-‘They can also answer phone calls when you’re unable to, meaning you’ll never miss new business opportunities and you can screen unwanted sales calls that ordinarily waste precious minutes.’
+‘They can also answer phone calls when you are unable to, meaning you will never miss new business opportunities and you can screen unwanted sales calls that ordinarily waste precious minutes.’

 Time Etc founder Barnaby Lashbrooke adds, ‘My personal pet hate is booking travel – never straightforward as it means researching different connections to find the lowest fare.